ctag-fh-kiel/ctag-tbd/readme.md

 ```

 ## How to flash
-Either use the binaries available from the [releases from github](https://github.com/ctag-fh-kiel/ctag-tbd/releases) to flash through the web ui
+Either use the binaries available from the [releases at github](https://github.com/ctag-fh-kiel/ctag-tbd/releases) to flash through the TBD's web ui.

-or execute these commands from the command line within the ctag-tbd folder, in which case
-the module needs to be connected to the PC with a USB cable:
+Or use [ESP Tool](https://github.com/espressif/esptool) to flash through a USB connection with your PC (check [this script](bin/flash.sh)).

+If you have [ESP IDF](https://github.com/espressif/esp-idf) installed (the whole development environment), use:
 ```sh
 idf.py flash monitor
 ```
-Alternatively on Mac / Linux you can also have a look at [this script](bin/flash.sh)